globus/globus-compute/docs/endpoints/endpoints.rst

 `Globus Groups`_.
 Your Globus Auth identity will register as the endpoint owner and cannot be changed.

-If you start the endpoint as a non-privileged local user, then the manager and user endpoint processes will run as the same local user, and the endpoint will only accept tasks submitted by the endpoint owner.
+If you start the endpoint as a non-privileged local user, then the core and user endpoint processes will run as the same local user, and the endpoint will only accept tasks submitted by the endpoint owner.
 We refer to this as a single-user endpoint: